English ship Reserve (1650)

 HMS Reserve was one of six 40-gun fourth-rate frigates, built for the Commonwealth of England under the 1650 Programme, after the Restoration of the monarchy in 1660 she was incorporated into the navy of the Kingdom of England.
 She partook in no major Fleet actions during the First Anglo-Dutch War.
 After the Restoration during the Second Anglo-Dutch War she partook in the Battle of Lowestoft, the Four Days' Battle and the St James Day Battle.
 She spent the bulk of her service either in the Mediterranean or at Newfoundland.
 She foundered off Yarmouth in November 1703.

-Reserve was the first named vessel in the Eglish and Royal Navies.
+Reserve was the first named vessel in the English and Royal Navies.

 Construction and specifications

 She was ordered in December 1649 to be built under contract by Peter Pett II at Woodbridge on the River Thames.
 She was launched in 1650.
 Her dimensions were gundeck 118 ft 0 in with 100 ft 0 in keel for tonnage with a breadth of 31 ft 1 in and a depth of hold of 15 ft 6.5 in.
 Her tonnage was 513 87/94 tons.
 She was remeasured at a later date and her dimensions changed to gundeck 118 ft 4 in with 100 ft 0 in keel for tonnage with a breadth of 31 ft 10 in and a depth of hold of 12 ft 8 in.
 Her tonnage was 573 tons.

 Her gun armament in 1653 was 44 guns.
 In 1666 her armament was 48 guns and consisted of twenty-two culverins on the lower deck (LD), twenty demi-culverines on the upper deck and six sakers on the quarterdeck (QD).
 In 1685 her guns were established at 48 guns.
 She now carried twenty-two culverins, twenty-two demi-culverins and four sakers Her manning was 180 personnel in 1653 and 1666.

 She was completed with a first cost of £3,334 or 513 tons @ £6.10.0d per ton.